lilyminium/psiresp/docs/source/usage.rst

 :class:`qcfractal.snowflake.FractalSnowflake`; within a Jupyter notebook, :class:`qcfractal.snowflake.FractalSnowflakeHandler`.

+Alternatively, you may not want to use a server at all, but to run the QM computations yourselves.
+In that case, pass ``client=None``.
+Please see :ref:`manual_qm` for more information.

 For now, if using a `FractalSnowflake`, it is recommended to use the patched version in :class:`psiresp.testing.FractalSnowflake`.